Q: What are the benefits and expectations of being a SAAM Fellow?

 Q: What types of expenses are eligible for inclusion in the proposed research budget request?

-A: The research allowance is solely intended to support essential research travel during your Smithsonian fellowship (e.g. airfare and lodging to visit a private collection outside of Washington, D.C.).
+A: The research allowance is intended to support the cost of essential research-related travel during your Smithsonian fellowship, as well as equipment, supplies, or other support required to conduct the research itself.
 Trips that will last longer than three weeks require advanced approval from the Smithsonian fellowship advisor and program chair.
 Trips for research in the location where you are relocating from are unlikely to be approved.
 You may include the cost of meals and incidentals during travel using the GSA’s M&IE guide.
 Your budget request should not include costs for relocation, as that is awarded separately.
-The Smithsonian cannot provide funds for travel or living expenses of dependents.
-Other ineligible expenses include equipment costs, photocopying fees, and funding for a research assistant.
+The Smithsonian cannot provide funds for travel or living expenses of dependents or or provide funding for a research assistant.

 Q: Are there any special requirements for applicants researching Indigenous art and visual culture?

-A: Applicants who are conducting research with Indigenous communities should describe the current state of consultation or collaboration with Indigenous artists and estates, knowledge holders, and communities relevant to the work, and demonstrate how the research is accountable to these rights holders.
+A: Applicants who are conducting research with Indigenous communities should provide information on the current state of consultation or collaboration with Indigenous artists and estates, knowledge holders, and communities relevant to the work; knowledge of appropriate contacts; and plans for sharing research findings with these communities.
 A letter of support from a tribal community member, knowledge holder, artist, or artist’s estate will strengthen a proposal and may be submitted as an additional reference letter.
 If applying to the Betsy James Wyeth Fellowship in Native American Art, a letter of support is required.
+Please note that any researcher requesting access to sacred, ceremonial, or culturally sensitive items must obtain and provide proof of permission from an authorized tribal official prior to viewing.

 Q: What Smithsonian policies apply to fellows whose projects involve research with human subjects?